actuallyrizzn/mmalmi-satoshi-emails/README.md

 ## Rizzn's Note

 Forked this from the original upload Sirius made for his website.
 Gonna add in community analysis, and clean up the outputs a bit.
 Follow it for updates.
+(I might rename this repo, possibly, because Adam Back just released some emails via the Craig trial, and they'd go very well in this repo as a combo item.
+We'll see).

 ## Original Note from Sirius (Martti Malmi)